 A poster printing service available to students and researchers affiliated with the Vanderbilt University School of Medicine.

-A collection of books and reference materials available to all research staff, faculty, and students.
-Suggestions for new resources are welcomed.
+A collection of books and reference materials available to all research staff, faculty, and students who work in research at Vanderbilt University Medical Center.

 This article, written by George Gopen and Judith Swan, was originally published in the November-December 1990 issue of American Scientist.
 It is considered recommended reading for all students in the Vanderbilt MPH Program.